selkies-project/docker-nvidia-glx-desktop/README.md

 If UDP cannot be used, at the cost of higher latency and lower performance, omit the ports containing `/udp` and use the environment variable `-e SELKIES_TURN_PROTOCOL=tcp`.

 All these ports must be exposed to the internet if you need access over the internet.
-If you need use TURN within a local network, add `-e SELKIES_TURN_HOST=[YOUR_INTERNAL_IP]` with `YOUR_INTERNAL_IP` to the internal hostname or IP of the local network.
+If you need use TURN within a local network, add `-e SELKIES_TURN_HOST={YOUR_INTERNAL_IP}` with `{YOUR_INTERNAL_IP}` to the internal hostname or IP of the local network.
+IPv6 addresses must be enclosed with square brackets such as `[::1]`.

 </details>